Comment s'appelle un éleveur de vers à soie

 Among the pioneers of this sericultural revival, let us quote:

-• The Silk Worm Farm in Vaucluse, educational farm
+• The Silkworm Farm in Vaucluse, educational farm

 • Living Silk in Ardèche, defense of silk heritage